techno-tim/techno-tim.github.io/_posts/2024-07-08-ai-stack-tutorial.md

 Stacks live in `/opt/stacks`

 Here is the folder structure.
-Most subfolders create when binding volumes.
+Most subfolders are created when binding volumes.

 ```bash
 ├── ai-stack